Is the program open to all levels of experience?

 What topics are covered in class?

-Opening Intuition and Shamanic Journeying, Dreamwork, Past Life Recall, Stones + Crystal healing, Flower essences and Plant Spirit Medicine and Conscious Fasting and Cleansing.
+Opening Intuition and Shamanic Journeying, Dreamwork, Past Life Recall, Stones + Crystal healing, Flower essences and Plant Spirit Medicine.

 The class is structured to be a journey into the realms of our own intuition and consciousness throughout the rich winter months.
 It is the creation of a container and community that supports transformation and deep inner work, as much as it is an introduction to the various topics mentioned above.